xeago/gradblog/graduation/extended-abstract.md

 a wrapper, it does no input validations.

 ## Testing the system
-The infrastructure has been tested, details are written down in the [test results].
-As the old infrastructure is by itself unchanged only the new components were tested.
-Twan has written down his [musings], below a short
+The infrastructure has been tested, details have been written down in the [test results].
+As the old infrastructure itself has remained unchanged only the new components were tested.
+I have written down my [musings].
+Below is a short
 quote: <!-- Should this be in the results section instead? -->
 > I didn't expect Elasticsearch as a load balancer to perform this well.
-However it is still the most costly option: memory is measured per node not per cluster, Elasticsearch has to run on at least half the client-nodes.
-Regardless of this, the benefits that Elasticsearch provide — most notably automatic cluster discovery, routing and ease of configuration — far exceed the reduction in memory when choosing HAProxy or Nginx.
+However, since Elasticsearch has to run on at least half the clients-nodes, it is still the most costly option: memory is measured per node and not per cluster.
+Regardless of this, the benefits that Elasticsearch provides — most notably automatic cluster discovery, routing and ease of configuration — far exceed the reduction in memory when choosing HAProxy or Nginx.
 > > From [architecture/musings.md](architecture/musings.md) — Twan Wolthof

-The newly written code for the internship assignment is unit-tested using [rspec] and [rr].
-Database performance is determined by questioning the system administrator.
+The newly written code for the internship assignment was unit-tested using [rspec] and [rr].
+Database performance was determined by questioning the system administrator.
 Improvements in quality of the search results is determined by a questionnaire held among VideofyMe employees.  <!-- TODO: Link to test results. -->

 # Results
-This section elaborates on the results of my internship and the current status of Twans work at VideofyMe.
+This section elaborates on the results of my internship and the current status of my work at VideofyMe.

 ## Current status
 The proposed infrastructure has been approved.
-While deploying, Amazon Web Services (AWS) did not allow the creation of additional instances.
+While deploying the new infrastructure, Amazon Web Services (AWS) did not allow the creation of additional instances.
 This turned out not to be a deal breaker.
-The existing instance has been re-used to put the cluster in a mode of reduced redundancy but fully operational.
+The existing instance has been re-used to deploy on.
+This put the cluster in a mode of reduced redundancy but fully operational.

 ## Database
-With the Elasticsearch cluster operational, it can take strain off the database.
-To do this, the VideofyMe API has also received an update to take advantage of the Elasticsearch cluster.
-Below a chart of the drop in system resources measured around the time of deployment.
+With the Elasticsearch cluster operational, it can take the strain off the database.
+To achieve this, the VideofyMe API also received an update to take advantage of the Elasticsearch cluster.
+Below is a chart of the drop in system resources measured around the time of deployment.

 ![databaseresources](architecture/infrastructure/databaseresources.png)